-Ivanka Trump To Testify Over Italian Shoe Company Dispute
+Ivanka Trump To Testify Over "Virtually Identical" Shoe Design Allegation

 On the heels of a seemingly awkward encounter with Marco Rubio and a push for new job-training programs, White House aide Ivanka Trump will have to testify in a dispute with an Italian shoemaker, according to the Associated Press.

 Aquazzura Italia SRL issued a trademark infringement lawsuit against Donald Trump's daughter and her company, IT Collection LLC, last year.
 The Italian brand claims Ivanka's Hettie shoe is "virtually identical" to its Wild Thing shoe.